linjonh/linjonh.github.io/README.md

 	]);
 </pre>

-# Intall Jekyll
+# Intall Jekyil
-	jekll depend on ruby gem, so first of all, you must ensure that your windows has been installed ruby gem.
+jekyil depend on ruby gem, so first of all, you must ensure that your windows has been installed ruby gem.
 <pre>
 	~$: gem install jekyll
 </pre>
 if you encounter a problem like this:
 <pre>
 ERROR:  Could not find a valid gem 'jekyll' (>= 0), here is why:
           Unable to download data from https://rubygems.org/ - SSL_connect returned=1 errno=0 state=SSLv3 read